-FIG. 14: (Color online) The band structures with GGA+U for simple cubic phosphorous at four different external pressures.
-U0 represent GGA calculations, pU and dU represent that in GGA+U calculations the additional U is on p orbital and d orbital, respectively.
+FIG. 14.
+The band structures with GGA + U for simple cubic phosphorus at four different external pressures.
+U0 represents GGA calculations, pU and dU indicate that in the GGA + U calculations the additional U is on p orbital and d orbital, respectively.